 Knowing how to write a press release also means that you understand the value of multimedia.
 Place pictures, videos and audio in your press release.
 Not only will this benefit you by letting you be more searchable in Google Images, but it keeps the reader’s interest focused on your topic.
 Supporting multimedia, such as charts, graphs or actual video and audio will make your page look and feel more interactive.
 Above all, knowing how to write a press release means you understand how to keep it engaging.

 7. Distribute Properly

-It’s important that you know who you are writing for and why.
-Of course, it is understandable that you want your press release to reach a wider audience, but you have to place that into context.
+It’s important to know who you’re writing for and why.
+Of course, it’s understandable to want your press release to reach a wider audience, but you have to place that into context.
 Don’t over-reach your audience or else your press release will just end up in the reporter or journalist’s recycling bin.

 - Never forget the value of excellent content and good grammar.
-Bad grammar will make you look less credible and it will decrease the chances that your press release will be published.
+Bad grammar will make you look less credible and it will decrease the chances your press release will be published.

 - Mind your structure and audience.
 There’s nothing reporters or journalists hate more than irrelevant news.